cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 ## Objective and Approach

-This page walks you through building the burn notifier for your AWS/DLT public cloud account.
+This is	a walk-through of installing a daily burn (cost) email on your AWS + DLT account.

+What does this mean?
+Magda's Second Law states "Keeping track of one's cloud computing spending should require **close to zero effort**;
+otherwise the barrier may lead to a lapse in vigilence and undesirable further consequences."

+Now: To deconvolve the Statement of Purpose sentence at the top:
+DLT is the AWS re-seller at the University of Washington.
+You want to have your AWS account *through them* for reasons given elsewhere at this website.
+Once you do you can enable hourly cost accounting as rows in a file kept in an S3 bucket.
+From there you will want an automated script (we write ours in Python) to run once per day -- a cron job -- to tot up how much you have spent and send this to you in an email.
+The amount spent should be the email Subject so that as you glance through your Inbox every day you will exert close to zero effort to notice (hopefully) that your spend yesterday was as expected.
+If your spend ever rises in an alarming fashion: You may be able to catch this through careful deployment of AWS alarms.
+However in cases where alarms fall short this email notification is a good thing to have in place.

+##### Qualifiers

+- We use the informal English expression 'burn' to mean 'spend of money'.
+'I burnt $7' means 'I spent $7'.

-Follow the recipe and note the connectivity of AWS components as you go: Lambda, SNS, S3, CloudWatch, IAM Role, IAM Policy.
+- This walkthrough uses AWS components (and therefore jargon): Lambda functions, SNS, S3, CloudWatch, IAM Role, IAM Policy.

-If all goes well you will receive an email every day that (with a glance at your Inbox) tells you how much you spent from your account 2 days ago.
-Yes we agree 'past 24 hours' would be better but it takes some time for the data to post.
+- These terms are described briefly below and elsewhere at this website in more detail.

+- On successfully following these steps: You will receive an email each day telling you at a glance what your spend was **two days ago**.

+- We can not provide the spend for *one* day ago because this information is not delivered to the accounting bucket in real time.
+  - This is a how AWS + DLT work at this time.
+The past 24 hours burn would be much better but not available at this time.

+- For more on best practices please refer to the (UW CSE Database group's helpful page](http://db.cs.washington.edu/etc/aws.html).

 ![pic0000](/documentation/images/aws/aws_email_summary.png)

-Skip down to the Installation Recipe to get started; or read on for more context.
+Skip down to **Installation** to get started; or read on for more context.

 This introductory segment is a brief glossary and a description of what you want to build.